krupar101/sd_oblivion_remaster_scripts/README.md

 [Download Optimize-Oblivion.desktop](https://raw.githubusercontent.com/krupar101/sd_oblivion_remaster_scripts/refs/heads/main/Optimize-Oblivion.desktop)

-(Right-Click -> Save As -> Save it as whatever you like but ensure it ends with .desktop -> Double Click the file)
+(Right-Click -> Save Link As -> Save it as whatever you like but ensure it ends with .desktop -> Double Click the file)